effgarces/QR-Code-Generator/README.md

 # QR Code blocktype for Mahara

-This is a light version of https://github.com/effgarces/QR-Code-Generator that produces QR code for the current page (aka view) in Mahara.
-The plugin has been tested on 17.10 stable release, but may work on earlier versions.
+This is a light version from my previous version of this plugin (check credits for those who did the all of the work) that produces QR code for the current page (aka view) in Mahara.
+The plugin has been tested on 20.04 stable release.

 ## Installation